 The Center for Nursing Discovery (CND) is a state-of-the-art simulation center that provides a variety of avenues of instructional methodologies to support the DUSON mission through excellence in education, clinical practice, leadership and research.
 The CND serves all academic programs by providing an infrastructure in which faculty and staff can create educational programs to enhance clinical learning and model excellence in patient care delivery.

-In January 2017, the Duke University School of Nursing (DUSON) Center for Nursing Discovery received a five-year accreditation by the Society for Simulation in Healthcare (SSH) and the Council for Accreditation of Healthcare Simulation Programs in the area of Teaching/Education.
+In 2021, the Duke University School of Nursing (DUSON) Center for Nursing Discovery received a five-year reaccreditation by the Society for Simulation in Healthcare (SSH) and the Council for Accreditation of Healthcare Simulation Programs in the area of Teaching/Education.
+The CND received its first accreditation in 2017.
 DUSON is the only nursing school in North Carolina and one of three nursing schools in the United States to have received this accreditation.

 The CND provides an interactive student-centered environment that is safe and supportive.
 It enhances learning by integrating didactic content with hands-on experiences and promotes problem solving, critical thinking and clinical reasoning/judgment.
 This unique environment prepares learners to deliver compassionate care with confidence and competence in a diverse and complex healthcare environment.

 To meet course objectives and overall curriculum goals, the CND uses a variety of educational modalities and strategies including but not limited to:

 - Beginning of semester boot camps